pop-os/icon-theme/README.md

 Pop_Icons
 ================

-Pop_Icons is the icon theme for Pop!_OS.
+Pop_Icons are the standard icons for Pop!_OS.
 It uses a semi-flat design with raised 3D motifs to help give depth to icons.
+Included in the theme are flat symbolic (single-color) icons as well as full-color stylized icons.

 Pop_Icons take inspiration from the Adwaita GNOME Icons.